denniepatton/Keraon/README.md

 ### Methodology

-#### Simplex Volume Maximization (Feature Selection)

-Simplex volume maximization aims to identify a subset of features within a high-dimensional dataset that maximizes the volume of the simplex formed by the mean vectors of different classes while minimizing the number of features used and the spread at each vertex.
-This approach identifies features that are highly differentiating for the given classes in a higher-dimensional space, regardless of whether or not those features provide strong separation individually.
-This process is synergistic with fractional phenotypes estimation performed by Keraon, which uses the simplex to infer class components.

-As a precursor to the process, if more than 10 features are passed, they will be screened for normalcy within each class using the Shapiro-Wilk test.
-See `keraon_helpers.py norm_exp()` for specifics.
-All features, regardless of whether simplex volume maximization is performed, are min-max standardized before any downstream processes.

 #### Simplex Volume Calculation

 Given $n$ classes (or subtypes), each represented by a mean vector in a high-dimensional feature space, the volume $V$ of the simplex formed by these vectors can be calculated recursively using the heights and bases of lower-dimensional simplexes.